munificent/craftinginterpreters/book/parsing-expressions.md

     longer really knows what's going on.
 It tries to get itself back on track and keep going, but if it gets confused, it may report a slew of ghost errors that don't indicate other real problems in the code.
-When the first error is fixed, they disappear, because they really represent the parser's own confusion.
+When the first error is fixed, they disappear, because they merely represent the parser's own confusion.
 These are annoying because they can scare the user into thinking their code is in a worst state than it is.